svanderburg/php-sblayout/README.md

 Finally, we always use one single PHP page (invoking the view function) that handles all requests to every sub page.
-The path components that are appended to its URL serve as selectors for the subpages of the application.
+The path components that are appended to its URL serve as selectors for the sub pages of the application.
 For example:

 * `http://localhost/index.php` refers to the entry page of the web application
 * `http://localhost/index.php/a` refers to a sub page reachable from the entry page